Hkhaira1/qbb2021-answers/week9/README_feedback.md

 I fixed the qq plots and ploted the correct P-vaules for both sex and stage diff expressed genes.
 I also corrted the valcano plot based on those p-vlalues.

 12/15: I see the updates, 7/7
+^
+A note from Dylan: Your p-values are all a bit off, and the reason is because you accidently removed male_10 and male_11 from your dataframe.
+You also accidently dropped two of the stage 14 points in your first regression.
+But, everything else about the code looks totally correct.